vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 It would thus appear that Candragupta did not deal the final blow to the Sakas before ´ the middle of the first decade of the 5th century.
 This is indirectly confirmed by the late date by which Candragupta established his authority over Mandasor (see below, n.
 17 on p.
 308).

 14 CII V, 7 ll.
 7–8, 36 ll.
-8–9: [. . . ] mahārājādhirājaśrīcandraguptas tasya duhitā dhāraṇasa gotrā nāgakulasambh¯utāyām. śrīmahādevyām. kuberanāgāyām utpannobhayakulālaṅkāra bh¯utātyantabhagavadbhaktā [. . . ].
+8–9: [. . . ] mahārājādhirājaśrīcandraguptas tasya duhitā dhāraṇasa gotrā nāgakulasambhūtāyām. śrīmahādevyām. kuberanāgāyām utpannobhayakulālaṅkāra bhūtātyantabhagavadbhaktā [. . . ].